leaving job after settlement agreement

 In summary you should:

 • Take time to think about what you want.
-You should expect to have at least ten days to consider any offer.
+If your employer has made an offer to you, you should expect to have at least ten days to consider it.
 Don’t be rushed into making a decision.
+If you want to make an offer to your employer, consider how best to approach that and what arguments you may be able to put forward.

-• Take legal advice from an experienced employment lawyer so you know the strength and value of any likely claim you may have.
+• Take legal advice from an experienced employment lawyer so you know the strength and value of any likely claims you may have.

 • Consider what other leverage you have.
 Do you have something your employer needs like: personal ownership of any intellectual property rights; a project that needs completing; or an important connection with a client?
 Offering to co-operate on these may help the negotiation and get a better result.